Director Disqualification Solicitors

 The above is particularly relevant where a director appoints a family member or friend as a director in their place but continues to manage the company on a day-to-day basis.
 Not only does this put you (the disqualified director) at risk, but it also exposes the replacement director to liabilities.

-If you are unsure whether the activities that you are carrying out may contravene a disqualification order or undertaking, you should contact us as soon as possible for advice.
+If you are unsure whether the activities that you are carrying out may contravene a disqualification order or undertaking, you should contact us as soon as

 Company Directors Disqualification Act 1986 (CDDA 1986)